EPM 101Planning & Budgeting

 Organizations that succeed strike a balance between structure and flexibility.

-More advanced platforms support driver-based planning, scenario modeling and integration with actual results.
-This allows finance teams to understand not just what changed, but why it changed and what it means going forward.
+More advanced platforms support driver-based planning, scenario modeling and integration with actual results — allowing teams to understand not just what changed, but why.

 The purpose of planning software is not to automate thinking.
 It is to remove friction so thinking can happen faster and with better information.